 CIO (Coroutine-based I/O) is a Ktor implementation with no additional dependencies and is fully asynchronous.
 It only supports HTTP/1.x for now.

-CIO provides maxConnectionsCount
+CIO provides maxConnectionsCount and a endpointConfig for configuring.

 A sample configuration would look like: